Envelope model for laser wakefield acceleration

 S.Probe.Probe0("Ex",units=["um","GV/m"]).slide(figure=3)

-Through the function multiSlide, follow the evolution of the envelope and the of electron density on the axis:
+Through the function multiSlide, follow the evolution of the envelope and of electron density on the axis:

 envelope_E = S.Probe.Probe0("20*Env_E_abs",units=["um"],label="20*Env_E_abs")